What You Should Know About This Degree

 Obtaining a master’s in biomedical engineering may be the best option for individuals with a bachelor’s degree in a related field who want to transition to the biomedical engineering field.
 It is also ideal for those who want to focus on research.
 Most biomedical engineering programs have a research emphasis, and an advanced degree is typically required for positions as research team leaders.

 Other areas of study that dovetail with biomedical engineering include medicine, dentistry, law, and business.
 It’s helpful to consider what your career goals are and what is the best educational path to achieve them.
 For example, if you’re interested in patenting biomedical equipment, studying patent law may be helpful in entering that field.

 Here are some questions to ask when researching Online Master’s in Biomedical Engineering programs:

 - What are the prerequisites for this program?
 Biomedical engineering draws on specific knowledge of areas such as mathematics, biology, and chemistry.
 Therefore, most programs have course prerequisites that students must complete before enrolling.
 If you did not complete these prerequisites as part of your undergraduate degree, find a program that allows you to earn these credits through a bridge program.

 - Is there a thesis requirement?
 As a field that emphasizes research, biomedical engineering degree programs often require a thesis.
 Completing a thesis can be especially valuable for students who plan to pursue doctoral study in the field.

 When researching programs, look at their application requirements and deadlines.
 Gathering the required application materials and submitting them on time will ensure a smooth admissions process.
 This information can be found on the school’s website, or you can contact their admissions department with questions.

 At this stage, you should also consider how you will pay for your graduate education.
 Find out if the program offers any assistantships, scholarships or grants.
-You should also look into federal financial aid, and tuition assistance benefits from your employer, if you are currently working.
+You should also look into federal financial aid as well as tuition assistance benefits from your employer if you are currently working.